-- Reporter The author of the ticket. - Type The nature of the ticket (for example, defect or enhancement request) - Component The project module or subsystem this ticket concerns. - Version Version of the project that this ticket pertains to. - Keywords Keywords that a ticket is marked with.
-Useful for searching and report generation. - Priority The importance of this issue, ranging from trivial to blocker. - Milestone When this issue should be resolved at the latest. - Assigned to/Owner Principal person responsible for handling the issue. - Cc A list of other associated people.
-Note that this does not imply responsibility or any other policy. - Resolution Reason for why a ticket was closed.
-One of fixed, invalid, wontfix, duplicate, worksforme. - Status What is the current status?
-One of new, assigned, closed, reopened. - Summary A brief description summarizing the problem or issue. - Description The body of the ticket.
+- Reporter ?
+The author of the ticket. - Type ?
+The nature of the ticket (for example, defect or enhancement request) - Component?
+The project module or subsystem this ticket concerns. - Version?
+Version of the project that this ticket pertains to. - Keywords ?
+Keywords that a ticket is marked with.
+Useful for searching and report generation. - Priority?
+The importance of this issue, ranging from trivial to blocker. - Milestone?
+When this issue should be resolved at the latest. - Assigned to/Owner?
+Principal person responsible for handling the issue. - Cc?
+A comma-separated list of other users or E-Mail addresses to notify.
+Note that this does not imply responsibility or any other policy. - Resolution?
+Reason for why a ticket was closed.
+One of fixed, invalid, wontfix, duplicate, worksforme. - Status?
+What is the current status?
+One of new, assigned, closed, reopened. - Summary?
+A brief description summarizing the problem or issue. - Description?
+The body of the ticket.
 A good description should be specific, descriptive and to the point.